urbanopt/urbanopt.github.io/README.md

 end
 ```

-- Now lets go to the reporting measure and request the number of occupants from the OpenStudio model and store it in thr feature_report. number of occupants should be requested in the `run` method and after intializing feature_report:
+- Now let's go to the reporting measure and request the number of occupants from the OpenStudio model and store it in the feature_report. `number of occupants` should be requested in the `run` method and after intializing feature_report:

 ``` ruby
 def run(runner, user_arguments)